Alpha Picks by Seeking Alpha: Is It Worth It?

 The system ranks stocks based on five factors: value, growth, profitability, EPS revisions, and momentum.

-Steven Cress, its founder and CEO, joined Seeking Alpha as Head of Quant Strategies, and is now the leading team member of Alpha Picks.
+As part of the acquisition, Steven Cress, the founder and CEO of CressCap, joined Seeking Alpha as its Head of Quant Strategies.
+Cress is the leader of Alpha Picks.

 Note: Seeking Alpha Premium users can also access Quant Ratings.